At UN, Africa urges fiscal help against virus 'apocalypse'

 The Ivory Coast leader, for one, pledged that his country will invest $3 billion in its health system from 2021-2025.

-Health experts say Africa so far has fared far bette r than the dire predictions made early in the pandemic.
-There have been over 1.4 million confirmed cases on the continent of 1.3 billion people.
+Health experts say Africa has fared far better than the dire predictions made early in the pandemic.
+There have been over 1.4 million confirmed cases on the continent of 1.3 billion people, and the WHO says the rate of new cases in sub-Saharan Africa has steadily declined for the past two months.

-Researchers say possible factors include Africa’s relative youth, the later arrival of the virus on the continent and swift and severe lockdown measures that have taken a harsh economic toll.
+Researchers say possible factors include Africa’s relative youth, the later arrival of the virus on the continent and swift lockdown measures that have taken a harsh economic toll.
+The relatively low number of international air links has protected the continent but hurt the delivery of some life-saving goods like childhood vaccines.

+“The pandemic has reversed our gains" on many fronts, including the strengthening of democracy, Gambia's President Adama Barrow said.

+Spurred by this year's turmoil over racial injustice and inequality, African nations again demanded a permanent seat on the U.N.'s most powerful body, the Security Council — or even two.
+The council reflects a world order of 75 years ago that few people in Africa recognize, some said.

-“Unfortunately," he said, “less than two months later, a fifth horseman of the apocalpyse, very destructive, the coronavirus, has appeared.”
+“Unfortunately," he said, “less than two months later, a fifth horseman of the apocalypse, very destructive, the coronavirus, has appeared.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.